-It is predicted that total bus journey times will reduce along the Proposed Scheme by up to 18% in 2028 (Opening Year) and 17% in 2043 (fifteen years after the Opening Year) (see Chapter 6 (Traffic & Transport)).
-Health benefits of this improvement in journey times include reduced stress for commuters as they have a more efficient journey and certainty over journey time, and is possible that the time saving may allow more time for health promoting activities such as seeing family and friends, exercise, sleeping and healthy food preparation.
+It is predicted that total bus journey times will reduce along the Proposed Scheme by up to 39% in 2028 (Opening Year) and 21% in 2043 (fifteen years after the Opening Year) (see Chapter 6 (Traffic & Transport)).
+Health benefits of this improvement in journey times include reduced stress for commuters as they have a more efficient journey and certainty over journey time, and it is possible the time saving may allow more time for health promoting activities such as seeing family and friends, exercise, sleeping and healthy food preparation.
 Furthermore, a shorter period of time travelling would also reduce the length of time passengers are exposed to air pollutants (Gulliver and Briggs 2004).
 The associated health outcomes are likely to be beneficial.
 The overall potential impact on human health will be Positive, Moderate in the Medium-term.
-This is on the basis that the time savings will be noticeable for some individuals but it is not clear that this would lead to improved health outcomes.
+This is on the basis that the time savings will be noticeable for some individuals, but it is not clear that this would lead to improved health outcomes.

-11.4.4.5 Impacts on Access to Health services
+11.4.4.5 Impacts on Access to Health Services

-The Proposed Scheme will introduce a ban on turning right onto Kilmore Road from Malahide Road.
-Kilmore Road is one of the routes which can be taken to Beaumont Hospital (outside of study area).
-However, there are alternative routes which will not be affected and so the physical ability to access healthcare services will be largely unchanged.
+The Proposed Scheme will not change the physical ability to access healthcare services.
 However, the predicted improvements in public transport journey times (described in Section 11.4.4.4) and reliability would make public transport a much more convenient choice for travelling to healthcare services and would reduce the likelihood in missing appointments due to traffic congestion delays.
+The inclusion of bus priority measures would also provide more efficient and reliable routes for emergency ambulances, and so could contribute to improved survival rates for certain emergency health conditions.
 The improved walking and cycling facilities would also support safer and more convenient journeys to healthcare by active travel modes.
 It is judged that the overall potential impact on access to healthcare will be Positive, Significant in the Long-term, on the basis that improved journey times would provide for a more equitable transport experience, including for those without access to a car.